In terms of concepts, Java is vast, so even experienced programmers will find it difficult to remember everything.

 Comments

-Java code will not execute comments, but it can help you explain your code.
-So, commenting on your code is a good coding practice while working collaboratively.
+Java will not execute comments, but they help you explain your code.

 public class Comments {